Frequently Asked Questions

 Questions and Answers:

-Q1: Why is the department consolidating its libraries?
+Q1: Why did the department consolidate its libraries?

-The Department’s 11 library locations will be consolidated into 4 locations, composed of 2 primary locations, the Institute of Ocean Sciences in Sidney BC, and the Bedford Institute of Oceanography in Dartmouth NS, as well as 2 specialized collections residing at the Canadian Coast Guard (CCG) College library in Sydney, Nova Scotia and the CCG technical library in the National Capital Region.
+The Department has 4 locations that will remain open: 2 primary libraries at the Institute of Ocean Sciences in Sidney BC, and the Bedford Institute of Oceanography in Dartmouth NS, and 2 specialized collections residing at the Canadian Coast Guard (CCG) College library in Sydney, Nova Scotia and the CCG technical library in the National Capital Region.

 Q3: Who are the users of DFO libraries?